melaniebrgr/react-chemdoodleweb/README.md

 ## ChemDoodle Web Components Installation

+### Download ChemDoodle Web Components

 ChemDoodle Web Components (CWC) and can be downloaded from [web.chemdoodle.com/installation/download](https://web.chemdoodle.com/installation/download).

+### Add to package.json (optional)

-Although CWC is not compatible with module bundling tools like webpack, adding the CWC package as a peer dependency in a React application is still recommended for dependency tracking.
+Although CWC is not compatible with module bundling tools like webpack, the CWC package can be tracked as a peer dependency in a React application.
 For example,

 ```
 "peerDependencies": {